Melanoma

 Read more about chemotherapy.

 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is not often used to treat melanoma.
-It may be used if your brain or spinal cord is affected or to relieve pain.
+It can be used to treat recurrent melanoma or if the melanoma has spread to other parts of your body.
+Radiotherapy can also help to relieve pain.

 Read more about radiotherapy.